PDF

 We support farming households in operating a well-informed, effective and inclusive management system that drives sustainability impact through continuous improvement and builds transparency and market trust.
 Good management includes ensuring that collaborative and inclusive approaches are centred, and that the two cross-cutting priorities gender equality and climate action are considered in all decision making.

-Cotton farming communities promote regenerative practices, enhance biodiversity and use land and water responsibly
+Natural Resources: Cotton farming communities promote regenerative practices, enhance biodiversity and use land and water responsibly.

 We support farmers in adopting key regenerative practices that improve their soil health, conserve and enhance biodiversity and natural ecosystems, and optimise the quality and availability of water.
 This is all while increasing crop yield, improving the resilience of farming communities to climate change, and helping mitigate the negative effects of farming on our climate.
 Together, these practices work to protect and improve the most vital resources to cotton farming communities.

-Cotton farming communities minimise the harmful impact of crop protection practices
+Crop Protection: Cotton farming communities minimise the harmful impact of crop protection practices.

-Cotton farming communities care for and preserve fibre quality
+Fibre Quality: Cotton farming communities care for and preserve fibre quality.

-We support farmers in adopting good practices from seed selection to harvest, storage and transport of their seed cotton to reduce man-made contamination and trash.
-This enhances the value of the cotton and leads to a better price for farmers.
+We support farmers in adopting locally relevant good practices from seed selection to harvest, storage and transport of their seed cotton to reduce man-made contamination and trash.
+These practices help produce a healthy and high-quality crop, enhancing the value of the cotton and leading to better prices for farmers.
+Fibre quality also contributes to market trust, recognition, and long-term demand.

 We support farmers in ensuring that all workers enjoy fair and safe working conditions.
 These include working environments that address risks of child labour, forced labour, workplace harassment, violence and discrimination.
 This also covers ensuring the freedom to organise and negotiate dignified conditions of employment and providing access to grievance mechanisms and remediation.
 It includes fair pay and equal opportunities for learning and progression, as well as addressing occupational health and safety risks.
 All of which ultimately help to improve the livelihoods and wellbeing of farming communities.

-Cotton farming communities have more sustainable livelihoods and resilience
+Sustainable Livelihoods: Cotton farming communities have more sustainable livelihoods and resilience.

 We work with farmers, workers and their families, particularly women and youth, to address key challenges and help them lead a decent and happy life that is resilient to external shocks.